FREAK5546/FlashDrive-Drop/README.md

 FlashDrop
-Wirelessly send and receive files to/from a USB flash drive using your phone — no internet, no app, no cables needed.
+Wirelessly send and receive files to/from a USB flash drive using your phone, no internet, no app, no cables needed.
 How it works
 1. Plug in your flash drive